An innovative approach to innovation? Dechert tries a new tack

 What caught my attention, though, was who the 975-lawyer firm is partnering with: design company Ideo.

-Dubbed "Silicon Valley's most influential design firm," by Fast Company here, Ideo's credits include creating the first usable mouse for Apple computers.
+Dubbed "Silicon Valley's most influential design firm," by Fast Company, Ideo's credits include creating the first usable mouse for Apple computers.
 (Previous versions were too expensive, unreliable and difficult to produce.)

 So, er, what are they doing with Dechert?